marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ## PADDING Frame {#frame-padding}

 The PADDING frame (type=0x00) has no semantic value.
 PADDING frames can be used to increase the size of a packet.
-Padding can be used to increase an initial client packet to the minimum required size, or to provide protection against traffic analysis for protected packets.
+Padding can be used to increase the Client Initial packet to the minimum required size, or to provide protection against traffic analysis for protected packets.

 A PADDING frame has no content.
 That is, a PADDING frame consists of the single